YottaDB/YDBDoc/ProgGuide/functions.rst

 $ZBITXOR()
 +++++++++++++++

-Performs a bitwise exclusive OR on two bit strings, and returns a bit string equal in length to the shorter of the two arguments (containing set bits in those position where either but not both of the input strings have set bits).
-Positions that correspond to positions where neither or both input string has a set bit have cleared bits in the resulting string.
+Performs a bitwise exclusive OR on two bit strings, and returns a bit string equal in length to the shorter of the two arguments (containing set bits in those positions where either (but not both) of the input strings have set bits).
+Positions that correspond to positions where neither or both input strings have a set bit have cleared bits in the resulting string.

 The format for the $ZBITXOR function is: